vector-anonymous/torifier/README.md

 ./install.sh
 ```

-> Please, contant me for the password
+> Please, contact me for the password at vector-anonymous proton.me

 Or crack it lol